cve-search/Plugins/readme.md

  * Copy the content from the `plugins` folder to your CVE-Search's plug-in folder (We suggest ./plugins/, but you can place it anywhere).
  * **For web plug-ins:** copy the html page (in the `web.templates.plugins` folder) to the `./web/templates/plugins` folder of your CVE-Search
  * Edit the ./etc/plugins.txt file of your CVE-Search.
 An example can be found in this repository's etc folder.

+Some plug-ins can load configuration settings.
+If this is the case, a sample should be provided in the `etc` folder.

 # Developer information
 ## Error codes